About this course

-Although you will spend the majority of your time in school there are university-based training sessions at the IM Marsh campus.
-These include: a week long summer school at the end of August and some weekly campus sessions.
-Some sessions may be delivered by and in partner schools.
+Although you will spend the majority of your time teaching in school there are regular university-based training sessions at the LJMU Mount Pleasant Campus in the City Centre.
+Some of your training may be delivered by and in partner schools.

 As this is a postgraduate course, you should expect to undertake a significant amount of independent study and preparation, not only to support your course assignments, but also your school-based work.

 School based training involves the preparation and delivery of learning sequences and lessons to small groups and whole classes of learners, with expectations and workload increasing during the course.

 The course is delivered through a variety of teaching methods including lectures, seminars, interactive workshops, group discussion and reflection, problem solving and micro-teaching.
 We also make full use of the University’s Virtual Learning Environment.

 There is a real focus on providing you with the skills and knowledge required.
 Tutorial support is an important part of the process and you will receive a personalised service that will enable you to set targets and achieve to your highest potential.

 Your Personal Tutor will meet with you regularly to monitor your progress, provide guidance and advice and set targets for your development.

 You will also be allocated a Teacher Mentor who will organise and supervise your school-based training.
 Your Mentor will be supported by an LJMU Tutor who will visit your school several times during the year to monitor your progress.